ow2-proactive/prestocloud-tosca-interpreter/README.md

 # TOSCA Parser

-This repository contains the tosca parser.
+This repository contains the TOSCA parser.
 This component is in charge of:

-- Parsing the type-level TOSCA file stating an application to be parsed
+- Parsing the type-level TOSCA file describing an application to be parsed

-- Assess computing resources availability
+- Assessing computing resources availability

-- Programm a Btrplace model
+- Programming a Btrplace model

-- Execute btrplace solving
+- Executing btrplace solving

-- Interpret a reconfiguration plan matching with TOSCA specification and resources availability
+- Interpreting a reconfiguration plan matching with TOSCA specification and resources availability

-- Determine hourly operation cost of the new deployment
+- Determining hourly operation cost of the new deployment

-In the context of the PrEstoCloud architectecture, this components implements both:
+In the context of the PrEstoCloud architecture, this component implements both:

 - *The ADIAM*: It interprets the input from the meta-management layout, and determine which management operation should be enacted.